-India’s aviation safety rating downgrade could have cascading effects
+India’s aviation safety rating downgrade could have cascading effects - .PDF file.

 By Stephen B Huttler, Jennifer E Trock, Moushami P Joshi, Kenneth P Quinn and Sanjay Jose Mullick

 On 31 January 2014, the US Federal Aviation Administration (FAA) downgraded India’s aviation safety rating to Category 2 under the FAA’s International Aviation Safety Assessment (IASA) programme — a programme designed to ensure safety oversight by foreign aviation authorities in accordance with applicable International Civil Aviation Organization (ICAO) standards and recommended practices.

 FAA’s foreign assessment programme focuses on a country’s ability, not the individual air carrier’s, to adhere to ICAO’s standards and recommended practices for aircraft operations and maintenance, largely under Annex 6 of the Chicago Convention.
 The downgrade, which came after years of consultations with the FAA, serves as a stark reminder to governments undergoing IASA and ICAO reviews to promptly and comprehensively address concerns before their status is downgraded.